-In FY 2020, the Office has undertaken an update to the STAR Change Control Plan, which establishes the STAR Change Control Board and defines its mission, roles, responsibilities, and processes.
+In FY 2021, the Office has undertaken an update to the STAR Change Control Plan, which establishes the STAR Change Control Board and defines its mission, roles, responsibilities, and processes.
 The updated STAR Change Control Plan will incorporate the STAR Change Control Charter into one consolidated document.
-Updates to the STAR Change Control Plan are being coordinated with DCRB and are scheduled to be presented to the CCB for vote by the end of calendar year 2020.
+Updates to the STAR Change Control Plan are being coordinated with DCRB and will be presented to the CCB for vote in FY 2022.